 The vast majority of development applications in New South Wales are for local and regional development and are assessed by local councils under Part 4 of the Act.

-The Department of Planning and Infrastructure is predominantly responsible for assessing applications under the State significant assessment system for projects whose size, complexity, importance or potential impacts mean they are of State, rather than local or regional, significance.
+Planning & Infrastructure is predominantly responsible for assessing applications under the State significant assessment system for projects whose size, complexity, importance or potential impacts mean they are of State, rather than local or regional, significance.

-To view development proposals currently being assessed by the Department and determinations already made, please visit the Department’s Development Assessments Register
+To view development proposals currently being assessed by Planning & Infrastructure and determinations already made, please visit the agency's Development Assessments Register